aakriti1318/multi-agent-generator/README.md

 Enterprise-grade access to Llama and other foundation models (default: `llama-3-70b-instruct`).

+### Groq

+Blazing-fast inference with ultra-low latency — ideal for real-time pipelines and multi-agent orchestration.

 ### Ollama

 Run Llama and other models locally.

+### AIML API

+Open and flexible AI/ML inference platform supporting fine-tuned and enterprise models, deployable on **cloud, on-premise, or hybrid** environments.

 ### Anthropic